jaegeral/companies-hiring-security-remote/README.md

 # Motivation

-According to multiple articles (e.g. https://www.forbes.com/sites/forbestechcouncil/2018/08/09/the-cybersecurity-talent-gap-is-an-industry-crisis/#13bec3c0a6b3 ) there is a huge gap of security talent, one reason being the shortage of remote welcome positions.
+According to some [articles](https://www.forbes.com/sites/forbestechcouncil/2018/08/09/the-cybersecurity-talent-gap-is-an-industry-crisis/#13bec3c0a6b3) there is a huge gap of security talent, one reason being the shortage of remote welcome positions.
 The more talent gap there is, the more the talented people can choose positions, so promoting remote friendly positions / teams is a way to attract people.

 # Contributing
 You can help that list by creating issues or creating merge requests.